 Six reasons China's bonds are appealing

 China fixed income performed relatively well during the Covid-19 market downturn earlier in 2020.
-Chinese government bonds provided investors with the risk hedging benefits of a defensive asset whilst onshore Chinese corporate bonds were one of the only major credit markets to provide positive returns during this period.
+Chinese government bonds provided investors with the risk hedging benefits of a defensive asset, while onshore (renminbi-denominated) Chinese corporate bonds were one of the only major credit markets to provide positive returns during this period.

-We take a closer look at the China fixed income market and outline six reasons why it looks attractive.
+Here we take a closer look at the China fixed income market and six reasons why it looks attractive.

 Attractive valuations and yields with room for further price appreciation

-Also, the fact that Japanese and German bonds failed to provide downside protection in the first quarter of 2020 suggests that the role of the traditional bond markets as defensive assets in the next downturn may be limited when yields are at zero percent.
+Also, the fact that Japanese and German bonds failed to provide downside protection in the first quarter of 2020 suggests that the role of the traditional bond markets as defensive assets in the next downturn may be limited with yields at 0%.
 This makes China’s government bonds a compelling alternative as a high-quality defensive asset for many investors.

 Chinese corporate bonds also boast attractive yields and wider spreads with lower duration risks than other global credit markets.
 The investment grade market has delivered relatively steady performance over the last five years.
 In today’s historic low interest rate environment, this additional income and carry benefit could prove to be even more valuable for investors.